davidcmorris/leadfromthehip/posts/greg_page.md

 .. description: From an interview on EconTalk hosted by Russ Roberts.
 .. type: text
 -->
-EconTalk's Russ Roberts interviews former CEO of Cargill and asks him,
+EconTalk's Russ Roberts interviews [Greg Page](https://en.wikipedia.org/wiki/Gregory_R._Page), former CEO of Cargill and asks him,
 *Any particular lessons you learned from going into that chair of CEO?*

 > ...a sense of nakedness.
 I think each word and each gesture is over analyzed by a large